 Members of the military have a lot of special financial challenges that most people don’t encounter.
-However, they have access to many special benefits, tax breaks and legal protections that can make a huge difference in their families' personal finances.
+However, they have access to many benefits, tax breaks and legal protections.

-Here are 10 of the top financial benefits available to servicemembers and how to make the most of them to improve your family’s financial future.
-Kim's husband was an Army doctor for 21 years and was deployed three times, and Lisa’s husband is an Air National Guard instructor pilot who has flown more than 200 combat missions.
-Many of these resources and benefits have helped our families a lot over the years.
+Here are 10 of the best military benefits available to service members and how to make the most of them to improve your family’s financial future.
+The co-authors of this piece, Lisa Gerstner and Kim Lankford, have direct experience: Lisa’s husband is an Air National Guard instructor pilot who has flown more than 200 combat missions and Kim’s husband was an Army doctor for decades who deployed three times.
+Many of these resources and benefits have helped their families significantly over the years.

-Servicemembers have access to one of the lowest-cost retirement-savings plans around.
-The Thrift Savings Plan charges an annual expense ratio of just 0.042% of assets -- whereas annual fees and expenses for 401(k) plans range, on average, between 1% and 2%.
+Service members have access to one of the lowest-cost retirement-savings plans around.
+The funds in the Thrift Savings Plan (TSP) charge annual expense ratios that range from 0.043% to 0.059% of assets – whereas annual fees and expenses for 401(k) plans range, on average, between 1% and 2%.

-The TSP lets you choose one of five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
-In 2020, you can put as much as $19,500 in the TSP -- and as much as $57,000 if you're receiving tax-free income while deployed.
-And you have access to a Roth TSP, too, which is like a Roth IRA but without the income restrictions.
+The TSP lets you choose among five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
+For 2022, the maximum TSP contribution is $20,500, or $61,000 for deployed service members earning tax-free pay.
+The 2023 maximum contribution is $22,500, or $66,000 for those who are deployed with tax-free pay.
+You have access to a Roth TSP, too, which functions like a Roth IRA, but without income restrictions.
 See www.tsp.gov for details.

-- The military’s Savings Deposit Program lets deployed servicemembers invest up to $10,000 in the program each time you are deployed.
-You receive 10% annual interest, compounded quarterly; the program lasts for up to three months after your return.
+The military’s Savings Deposit Program lets deployed service members invest up to $10,000 in the program each time you are deployed.
+You receive 10% annual interest, compounded monthly and paid quarterly; the program lasts for up to three months after your return.

-Your take-home pay increases while you’re receiving tax-free income during service in a combat zone, which can help you afford to stash extra money in the SDP.
-For more information, see the Savings Deposit Program page at the Defense Finance and Accounting Web site.
+Remember that take-home pay increases while you’re receiving tax-free income during service in a combat zone, which can help you stash extra money in the SDP.
+For more information, see the Savings Deposit Program page at the Defense Finance and Accounting website.

 Tax-Free Roth Deposits

-You can contribute up to $6,000 in 2020 if your income doesn’t exceed certain limits.
+The 2022 maximum contribution is $6,000 for those with incomes below certain thresholds, and the 2023 limit is $6,500 for those with qualifying incomes.
 And if your spouse doesn’t work, you can contribute up to the maximum on his or her behalf, too.

-Free College for Yourself or a Spouse or Kid
+Post 9/11 GI Bill: Free College for Yourself (or a Spouse or Kid)

-- The Post-9/11 GI Bill covers the full cost of in-state tuition and fees at public colleges for up to 36 months (four academic years), or up to $25,162 per year for private colleges and foreign schools.
-You’ll also get a housing stipend and money for books and tutoring.
+The Post-9/11 GI Bill covers the full cost of in-state tuition and fees at public colleges for up to 36 months (four academic years), or up to a certain amount per year for private colleges and foreign schools—currently, it is $26,381.
+You’ll also get a housing stipend and money for books and supplies.

-Servicemembers have access to one of the lowest-cost life insurance programs available.
-Servicemembers’ Group Life Insurance costs only $300 a year for the maximum $400,000 in benefits -- regardless of your age, health or likelihood of being deployed.
-(For comparison, a healthy 40-year-old man pays an average of nearly $500 a year for a private $500,000, 20-year term insurance policy, according to PolicyGenius.)
+Service members have access to one of the lowest-cost life insurance programs available.
+Servicemembers’ Group Life Insurance costs only $300 a year for the maximum $400,000 in benefits — regardless of your age, health or likelihood of being deployed.
+(For comparison, a 40-year-old nonsmoker pays an average $600 a year for a private $500,000, 20-year term insurance policy, according to ValuePenguin.)